yatiml/yatiml/docs/development.rst

 If all seems to be well, then we can merge the release branch into the master branch and tag it, thus making a release, at least as far as Git Flow is concerned.
-We use the ``-X ours`` option here to resolve the merge conflict caused by the version update that was done for the previous release, which we don't have on this branch.
+We use the ``-X theirs`` option here to resolve the merge conflict caused by the version update that was done for the previous release, which we don't have on this branch.
 The last command is to push the tag, which is important for GitHub and GitHub integrations.